FREQUENTLY ASKED QUESTIONS

 Q: What facilities are available for photographers?

-A: Guests who are shooting digital photography may view their images on one of the two computers (MAC or PC) provided for their use in the lounge.
-There are ample camera tables located at the front of the lounge for handling and setting up equipment.
-There are individual cubby holes in the diving area with 110V and 220V sockets conveniently located just above your dive gear.
+A: There are ample camera tables located at the front of the lounge with many 220V sockets.
 We also provide ‘camera only’ rinse buckets for the exclusive use of the photographers onboard.

 Q: Are there any limitations or restrictions on the diving?